Data protection and GDPR

 - Access to use and ethical exploitation of personal data

 - Cyber liability and security breach management

-- Data sharing and information sharing protocols
+- Data sharing, information sharing protocols and arrangements

 - Data subject access requests